GIVESocialMovement/moonlight/README.md

 ### 5. Run Moonlight

-You can run Moonlight locally with `sbt 'runMain givers.moonlight.Main dev'`.
+You can run Moonlight locally with `sbt 'runMain givers.moonlight.Main dev run'`.

 On Heroku, you can run Moonlight by adding the below line to `Procfile`: